genomika/summercourse/Course_Materials/quality-control/Tutorial.md

 ### Exercise: What line of small.fq contains the read name with grid coordinates 2316:10009:100563?

-For a really quick peak at the first few lines of your data, there's nothing like the head command.
+For a really quick peak at the first few lines of your data, there's nothing like the **head** command.
 By default it displays the first 10 lines of data from the file you give it or from its standard input.
 With an argument -NNN (that is a dash followed by some number), it will show that many lines of data.

     # shows 1st 10 lines
     head small.fq
     # shows 1st 100 lines -- might want to pipe this to more to see a bit at a time
     head -100 small.fq | more

-The yang to head's ying is tail, which by default it displays the last 10 lines of its data, and also uses the -NNN syntax to show the last NNN lines.
+The yang to head's ying is **tail**, which by default it displays the last 10 lines of its data, and also uses the -NNN syntax to show the last NNN lines.
 (Note that with very large files it may take a while for tail to start producing output because it has to read through the file sequentially to get to the end.)

-See piping for a diagram of what the piping operator ( | ) is doing.
+See **piping** section for a diagram of what the piping operator ( | ) is doing.

 But what's really cool about tail is its -n +NNN syntax.
 This displays all the lines starting at line NNN.
 Note this syntax: the -n option switch follows by a plus sign ( + ) in front of a number – the plus sign is what says "starting at this line"!
 Try these examples: